mosra/m.css/doc/plugins/sphinx.rst

 `Properties`_
 -------------

 Use :rst:`.. py:property::` for documenting properties.
-This directive doesn't support any additional options besides :rst:`:summary:`.
+This directive supports the :rst:`:raise name:` option similarly as for `functions`_, plus the usual :rst:`:summary:`.
 For convenience, properties that have just a summary can be also documented directly in the enclosing :rst:`.. py:class::` directive `as shown above <#classes>`__.

 .. code:: rst